promisinganuj/cloud/AWS/well-architected-framework.md

 * It documents a set of foundational questions that allow you to understand if a specific architecture aligns well with cloud best practices.

-### What are the five pillars of Well Architected Framework?
+### What are the five pillars of Well Architected Framework? - CROPS
 1. Operational Excellence - The ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures.
 2. Security - The ability to protect information, systems, and assets while delivering business value through risk assessments and mitigation strategies.